Hill 62 Memorial: Location and design

 The entrance to the memorial is found at the end of the Canadalaan (Canada Lane) which runs south from the N8/Meenseweg road running from Ypres to Menen.

 The memorial park is made up of a beautiful series of three terraced gardens leading up the hillside to the manicured lawns at the summit where the grey granite block monument sits in a grassed circle on a low flagstone terrace.

-The unique English inscription on the side of the central granite memorial block reads:
+The English inscription on the side of the central granite memorial block reads:

-"HERE AT MOUNT SORRELAND ON THE LINE FROMHOOGE TO ST. ELOI THECANADIAN CORPS FOUGHTIN THE DEFENCE OF YPRESAPRIL - AUGUST 1916".

-Interestingly, the inscription is factually incorrect as the memorial sits on Hill 62, also known as Torr Top.
-Mount Sorrel is a different hill which is actually found about 850 metres south-southeast of the memorial, and can be seen from the memorial park.
+The inscription is factually incorrect as the memorial sits on Hill 62, also known as Torr Top.
+Mount Sorrel is a different hill, which is about 850 metres south-southeast of the memorial and can be seen from the memorial park.